What are Streams and Alerts?

 - Evaluation Window: The period of time during which you want Lightstep to perform the threshold calculations to determine if an alert should be created.
 This can be thought of as a moving time frame, trailing the current point in time, during which relative percentages are calculated for signals.
 Allowed units include: d (days), h (hours), m (minutes).
 The minimum value is 2 minutes.

 Higher values can be useful if you’d like to “smooth” out the data to avoid alerts during brief metric spikes.

-You don’t have to create a destination or a rule because you won’t be using this condition to trigger an alert in a third-party app.
-You can use this same condition to do that if you want.
+You don’t have to create a notification destination because you won’t be using this alert to send a notification to a third-party app.
+You can use this same alert to do that if you want.

 What Did We Learn?

 - Streams proactively collect span data based on their query.
 They report on latency, error rate, and operation rate.